-The LCLS-II will consist of a new CW injector and SCRF linac, extensive transport line, and two new variable gap undulators.
-The layout of the new systems is similar to the design of the LCLS.
+The LCLS-II will be similar to the design of the LCLS.
 The primary differences are also related to the technical challenges the project faces:

-- 1. The CW SCRF linac.
+- 1. The CW SCRF linac

-- 2. High brightness CW injector.
+- 2. High brightness CW injector

-- 3. Variable gap undulators.
+- 3. Variable gap undulators

-- 4. High power beams.
+- 4. High power beams

-- 5. Beam dynamics of high brightness low energy beams.
+- 5. Beam dynamics of high brightness low energy beams